XXNOC/odin-recipes/README.md

-# The Odin Project: Recipes Project
+# The Odin Project: Recipes

-Made for the odin projects recipes project.<br>

 Things i learned from this project: